-- $\bullet\,\,$ The display may not recommend any gear-change while you are accelerating. - The gear change indication should not be taken into account the acceleration is required (for example when overtaking). - If desired, you can have the gear-change display deactivated by an Authorised Service Centre.
+- The display may not recommend any gear-change while you are accelerating. - If desired, you can have the gear-change display deactivated by an Authorised Service Centre. ■

 Distance to empty

 The distance to empty display can help you to plan your trip.